PathOfBuildingCommunity/PathOfBuilding/README.md

   * Shows a summary of character stats in the side bar, as well as a detailed calcs breakdown tab which can show you how the stats were derived
   * Supports most skills, support gems, passives and item modifiers
     * Throughout the program, supported modifiers will show in blue and unsupported ones in red
-    * Most minion skill are unsupported at present (except for golems, which can provide buffs to you)
+  * Full support for minions
 * Passive skill tree planner:
   * Support for jewels including most radius/conversion jewels
   * Features alternate path tracing (mouse over a sequence of nodes while holding shift, then click to allocate them all)